Masafer Yatta: Attack by Israeli settlers

 Foreign Minister Yair Lapid reacted by calling it a "violent incident", "horrific, and it is terror.
 This isn't the Israeli way, and it isn't the Jewish way.
 This is a violent and dangerous fringe, and we have a responsibility to bring them to justice."

 In March 2025, dozens of Israeli settlers attacked Palestinians and property in Jinba, close to Masafer Yatta, reportedly injuring 6 Palestinians, with Israel security forces reporting that this came after reports of attacks against Jews/Israelis south of Masafer Yatta and near Mitzpe Yair; The Times of Israel reported that the Israeli security forces arrested 22 Palestinians from Jinba, and did not arrest any Israeli settlers due to the incident.

+There were further attacks in 2026, with Basel Adra writing for +972 Magazine that a "pogrom" had occurred in January, reporting that "settlers set homes ablaze and looted livestock across three villages for over five hours, Israeli soldiers blocked ambulances, arrested victims, and even took part in beatings."

+There were attacks in Masafer Yatta in March 2026 as part of a broader series of attacks by settlers throughout the West Bank.